PauseAI/pauseai-website/src/posts/offense-defense.md

 ## Unknown technology and risks

 An AI far smarter than humans may be able to use its superior understanding of reality to create new technologies.
-Perhaps some self-replicating nanobots that can convert all matter into copies of themselves, or small machines that can influece the brains of humans.
+Perhaps some self-replicating nanobots that can convert all matter into copies of themselves, or small machines that can influence the brains of humans.
 Predicting what exactly this type of technology will be is impossible (we'd have to be at least as smart as the AI), but we can still reason about the offense-defense balance.
 The conclusion is not that difficult: we have no idea what's coming, and we have no idea how to defend against it.
 We're at a disadvantage.